Skip to main content Skip to navigation

 Course overview

-To satisfy the requirements of a PhD, the thesis must constitute a substantial original contribution to knowledge and is, in principle, worthy of peer-reviewed publications.
+To satisfy the requirements of the degree of PhD, a thesis must constitute a substantial original contribution to knowledge and is, in principle, worthy of peer-reviewed publication.
 The thesis shall be clearly and concisely written and well-argued and shall show a satisfactory knowledge of both primary and secondary sources.
 It shall contain a full bibliography and, where appropriate, a description of methods and techniques used in the research.

 General entry requirements